jenyu7/-she_sells_seaSHELLs_by_the_seashore/README.md

 * Prints out shell prompt with user, hostname and current working directory.

 ## Attempted:
-**The following did not end up working, but have been left in the code, commented out.**
+**The following were attempted but never completed**
+*Multiples pipes in a statement such as `ls | wc | cat`.
+Instead, the first command is piped into the second, and everything else is ignored.

 ## Bugs:
 * `>>`, `>&`, `>>&`, `1>`, `1>>`, `2>`, `2>>`, `&>`, and `&>>` are not supported.
 Even though they were not required, it doesn't break the program either.
 They print out an error instead.